"I do not judge, I only chronicle."

 Soon I was also writing for The Atlantic Monthly, where my subjects usually had a political or pop-cultural angle, then for the brand-new Time Out New York.
 To make sure I was up to speed on the art side of things, I began contributing to art magazines, including Artnews, Art in America, and Art + Auction – then known as the "art world bible" – where I was named a Contributing Editor in 2001.

-Some of the places I'm proud to have written for since then include Slate, where I created the first slide show (on Surrealism); the "Review" section of the National, an English-language newspaper in Abu Dhabi, which began publishing great long-form cultural journalism just as opportunities elsewhere dried up; and the New York Times Arts & Leisure section, to which I contributed regularly for ten years.
+Some of the places I'm proud to have written for since then include Slate, where I created the first slide show (on Surrealism); the "Review" section of the National, an English-language newspaper in Abu Dhabi, which began publishing great long-form cultural journalism just as opportunities elsewhere dried up; and the New York Times Arts & Leisure section, to which I contributed regularly for many years.

 Early on, I prided myself on being an "outsider" art critic.
 These days I can't claim that status, but I still try to retain that perspective.